Yoast/wordpress-seo/readme.txt

 Release date: 2024-09-03

+Yoast SEO 23.4 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/release-3-9-24).

 #### Enhancements

 * Adds support for discarding the changes when switching to a post, using the Top bar feature in Elementor.